sethrylan/sethrylan.github.io/_posts/2012-09-13-khan-academy.md

 # {{ page.title }}
 ---------------------------------------

-After finishing the Khan Academy math exercises in ~80 hours, I made a few notes regarding deliberate practice and its place in online learning media.
+After finishing the Khan Academy math exercises in ~80 hours, I made a few notes regarding <a href="http://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice">deliberate practice</a> and its place in online learning media.
 Khan Academy (KA) focuses far more on rout work that Udacity or Coursera, with most of modules requiring one of 1-3 techniques for solving.
 The adaptive training plan mostly makes up for this, but one could easily accomplish every KA exercise without any understanding of the background.

 <p align="center">
   <img src="/images/2012-09/khan_finish.png" align="center" width="80%"/>